ErikKalkoken/slackchannel2pdf/README.md

 - `users:read`
 - `usergroups:read`

-For reading private channels:
+Additional scopes for reading private channels and DMs:

 - `groups:history`
 - `groups:read`
+- `im:history`
+- `im:read`

 ## Known limitations

 - Text only: channelexport will export only text from a channel, but not images or icons.
 This is by design
-- No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. :laughing:).
+- No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. `:laughing:` instead of :laughing:).
+- Group DM: Currently not supported